medhareddy321/WatchWise-Extension/TECHNICAL_REPORT.md

 1. **Ship local BERT assets** — Package ONNX models + vocab, hook them into the build, and confirm `simple-monitor.js` prefers the local path when files exist.
 2. **Topic centroid calibration** — Create labeled prompts per topic, embed with MiniLM, and bake them into `TOPIC_CENTROIDS`.
 3. **AI mode controls** — Expose toggles in the popup/dashboard so users can force heuristic/local/cloud modes and view which tier handled each classification.
-4. **Focus/Wellness features** — Explore topic blocking or “focus mode” plus weekly summaries built on the stored `videos`.
+4. **Focus/Wellness features** — Expand reminders (watch-time, negative streaks) and add weekly summaries built on stored `videos`.
-5. **Better error surfacing** — Surface ML/monitor failures in the popup (not just DevTools logs) so users know when heuristics are in effect.
+5. **Better error surfacing** — Surface ML/monitor failures in the popup/portal so users know when heuristics are in effect.
+6. **Portal polish** — Additional data viz (histograms, trends), fine-grained overrides, and auth provider hardening.

 WatchWise already delivers end-to-end mindful viewing analytics with Hugging Face as the advanced classifier.
 The remaining engineering focus is landing the on-device DistilBERT/MiniLM stack and adding richer wellness workflows on top of the existing monitors and storage infrastructure.